 4. Keep lines short

 Next, let’s take a look at the text as a whole.
 While we don’t mind reading longer lines in print media, the optimal line length on the Web is considered between 50-60 characters.
 If you make your lines much longer, your might scare your visitor off because the reading ultimately looks like more work.
 Besides, long lines make it more difficult to focus and to correctly jump from one line to the next.
-However, if you make your lines much shorter, the eye is tempted to back and forth too quickly, breaking the reader’s rhythm and possibly skipping essential word.
+However, if you make your lines much shorter, the eye is tempted to back and forth too quickly, breaking the reader’s rhythm and possibly skipping essential words.

 Smashing Magazine invites their readers using very short lines for the introduction, then expands them for more reading comfort.